DNA Day Activity Ideas

 DNA Day Essay Contest from ASHG

 American Society of Human Genetics (ASHG) DNA Day essay contest is open to students in grades 9-12 worldwide and asks students to examine, question, and reflect on important concepts in genetics.
-Submissions are now open, via the link at the bottom of this page.
-The essay submission deadline is Wednesday, March 3, 2021 and winners will be announced on DNA Day (Friday, April 23, 2021).
+The submission site is closed and winners will be announced on DNA Day (Tuesday, April 25, 2023).

 ’15 for 15’ Resources